gdgng/Project-Tracker/README.md

 Still work in progress.
 Fully functional version.
 Written in Python.
 Run from the commandline or use auto-py-to-exe to make an excutable (Windowss).
 Still a lot of work to be done.
 Feel free to use and experiment.
-I had to learn Python for it but with help of Gemin, Co-pilot and Chatgtp it was a start for an inetresting experience.
+I had to learn Python for it but with help of Gemin, Co-pilot and Chatgtp it was a start for an intresting experience.
 To make a Crypto Fear and Greed index with AI is, at the least, an adventure.
 It gave an insight in how to formulate a better prompy.
 It took a few hours to explain that fear and greed was positioned correctly but the colors where just wrong and on the wrong side.